baidu-research/Soccernet-features/README.md

 # Preface

 This repo contains code to run feature inference and finetune backbone models on the Soccernet dataset.
 The Soccernet features are used in down-stream tasks, in particular event spotting and replay grounding.
-The winning solutions for the CVPR 2021 and 2022 ActivityNet Challange, Temporal Localization track, used features from here [repo](https://github.com/baidu-research/vidpress-sports).
+The winning solutions for the CVPR 2021 and 2022 ActivityNet Challange, Temporal Localization track, used features from this [Soccernet Baidu Features repo](https://github.com/baidu-research/vidpress-sports).
 This repo makes a single model based on TimeSFormer fully opensource with pretrained weights available to run inference or train on any video.

 # Feature inference